-While drug trafficking remains the focus of security concerns, the profits it brings in are dwarfed by those of the illegal mining trade, which 2014 government estimates valued at $3 billion a year.
-The epicenter of the trade is the Madre de Dios region.
-While there is not much violence associated with the sector, it has wrought environmental and social destruction.
+While drug trafficking remains the focus of security concerns, the profits it brings in are dwarfed by those of the illegal mining trade, which as of 2020 had an estimated annual value of around $3.9 billion.
+The epicenter of the trade is the Madre de Dios region, where it has wrought environmental and social destruction.
 Mining regions are also a hub of human trafficking, for both forced labor and sexual exploitation.
 The illegal gold trade has also been tied to money laundering involving a US-based company with offices in Miami and Dallas.
 In 2017, Peru officially declared illegal mining an organized crime activity and launched a program to tackle it, including through massive police operations.

 Another major challenge for Peru is its large-scale, highly-profitable and environmentally detrimental illicit timber trade, which is facilitated by corruption and lax controls.
-An estimated 80 percent of the country’s total timber exports are thought to be illegal.
+An estimated 80% of the country’s total timber exports are thought to be illegal.
 Killings of environmental rights activists have also been tied to the illegal logging industry.

 The Shining Path guerrilla group launched its war against the state in 1980, and is now deeply involved in organized crime.
 While the drug trade helped strengthen the group, in recent years it has been severely weakened by the deaths and arrests of a number of its top leaders.
 The rebels are thought to work with traffickers in the VRAEM region.
 This is the group’s last remaining stronghold after it was pushed out of the Alto Huallaga region following the 2012 capture of Florindo Eleuterio Flores, alias “Comrade Artemio.”

 Local Peruvian trafficking groups share their territory with foreign drug trafficking organizations, including Colombian and Mexican criminal groups.
 These maintain sophisticated cocaine trafficking networks to Europe, Asia, the United States and other countries.
 Local traffickers are also known to have links with other transnational criminal groups, including Brazilian gangs and Italy’s ‘Ndrangheta.